Programs

 Event Space, Galleries, Object Study Room

 Have a haunting good time at the museum during the 6th Annual Halloween Spooktacular!
-Dare to get spooked on a Zombie Adventure Tour through the galleries and attempt to solve the art heist mystery scavenger hunt, or else!
+Dare to get spooked on a Ghost Adventure Tour through the galleries and attempt to solve the art heist mystery scavenger hunt, or else!
 Compete for prizes in the costume contest; arrive and register by 6:30 p.m. to participate.
 Art-inspired costumes will be “treated” with extra points, and separate judging will take place for adults and children under 15.
 Candy and light refreshments will be provided.

 November 2025